darkdrago74/comparatron-optimised/README.md

 - Checks for existing installations and can fix issues
 - Automatically installs Python 3 and pip if needed
 - Installs all Python dependencies and system requirements
-- Sets up systemd service for auto-start (optional)
+- Sets up systemd service for boot auto-start (optional)
 - Creates system-wide `comparatron` command
 - Runs comprehensive functionality tests (replaces comparatron_test.sh functionality)
 - Can automatically uninstall and reinstall if issues are detected